Suspect arrested in 5 shootings of homeless people in NYC, DC, police say

 On Saturday in New York, a 38-year-old homeless man was shot as he slept in Manhattan, police said.
 Another homeless man was fatally shot in the head nearby.

-A third homeless man’s body was found in Tribeca on Sunday, however, police later said the death was not connected to the other shootings.
+A third homeless man’s body was found in Tribeca on Sunday, but police later said the death was not connected to the other shootings.

 Police in Washington, D.C. said early Tuesday that the suspect was being interviewed at the department’s Homicide Branch.
 The motive for the attacks remained unclear.
 Charges were expected to be filed.